A YEAR of OUTDOOR PLAY

 Payments & Invoices

-You paid a non-refundable deposit during registration.
+Going Wild: You paid a non-refundable deposit during registration.
 As described at that time, the remaining balance will be split across 7 invoices.
 Invoices will be sent at the beginning of months October-April.
-Invoices must be paid by the 9th of the month to remain enrolled.

 Please be sure to review the Treeline Cancellation-Policy as all payments are non-refundable